gitter-badger/TimelinePostContainer/README.md

 ## Include to Project
 ### Provide the Gradle Dependency
 #### Step 1
-Add the JitPack in your root `build.gradle` at the end of repositories:
+Add the JitPack in your root `build.gradle`:
 ```gradle
 allprojects {
     repositories {